matiashaggman/NAPPA-ISA/README.md

 ### 2. Using the Standalone version (`nappa_isa_ui.exe` on Windows)

 1. **Download** the contents of the `NAPPA-ISA-STANDALONE` directory.
-   > **Note**: When downloading the whole repository as a ZIP file, the executable itself is not downloaded.
+   > **Note**: When downloading the whole repository as a ZIP file, the executable will be corrupted.
 Instead, you will have to manually navigate to the executable file in the github directory and download it there.
-At this moment, the standalone application is unfortunately very slow to start and thus users have to wait for a period when opening the app.
+At this moment, the standalone application is unfortunately very slow to start.
 3. **Keep files together**: All downloaded contents must remain in the **same directory** for the application to work properly.

 ---

 ## Usage

-1. **Run the application**:
+1. **Run the GUI application**:
    ```bash
    python nappa_isa_ui.py
    ```